-Standards are low and no child from the school has yet taken the Kenya Certificate of Primary Education exams but the headteacher, staff and parents are enthusiastic about the tasks ahead.
+When TAS first started to support the school standards were very low and no child from the school had yet taken the Kenya Certificate of Primary Education exams but the headteacher, staff and parents were enthusiastic about the tasks ahead.
 The younger generation of nomads are settling and seeing the need for a good education.
 They want to see their school get better.

-The trust was established in Oct 2010 and since then TAS has funded a girls' dormitory, fencing, 2 female teachers, solar power in all the classrooms, desks, exam materials and a satellite phone.
+The trust was established in Oct 2010 and since then TAS has funded a girls' dormitory, kitchen and energy saving jikos, fencing, 2 female teachers, solar power in all the classrooms, desks, books, exam materials and a satellite phone.
 The Nation Media Group have funded a library and staffroom.

 The area is sometimes insecure but visits are enabled by Kenya Wildlife Service vehicles and personnel.